 In the Sort step, necessary items for the workplace are separated from unnecessary items and subsequently removed.
 A “red tag” campaign is conducted to evaluate items based on their usefulness and frequency of use.
 Unnecessary items crowd the workplace and make it difficult to find and keep important items near the work area.
 These items include obsolete equipment, broken tools, obsolete inventory, scrap, old files, etc. Safety and productivity are improved as a result of the extra floor space created.

 2nd S Set-in-Order

 The 2nd S involves installing systems whereby necessary items are always located in logically predetermined locations.
-Based on the inventory classification of the red tag campaign, items are placed in locations based on frequency of use.
+Based on the inventory classification of the red tag campaign, items are placed in locations based on the frequency of use.
 Frequently used items are placed at or near the workplace while infrequently used items are stored in specified locations.
 When items are stored in logical places time is not wasted looking for the appropriate tools or fixtures.
 The “gold standard” for the 2nd S is a workplace organized such that needed items can be retrieved within 30 seconds with a minimal number of steps.

 3rd S Shine

 The 3rd S consists of the carrying out of regular cleaning activities that ensure that machine downtime is minimized by keeping the factory dirt and dust free and the machines properly maintained.
 Observers are always amazed when they see how incredibly clean the shop floors are of world-class Japanese manufacturing plants.
-Daily cleaning of machines and production areas results in a dust and dirt-free factory which reduces breakdowns and maintenance costs while improving safety and quality.
-Outside of the shop floor, an organized office can help employees feel more comfortable in a clean and uncluttered environment, which in turn can improve quality of work.
+Daily cleaning of machines and production areas results in dust and dirt-free factory which reduces breakdowns and maintenance costs while improving safety and quality.
+Outside of the shop floor, an organized office can help employees feel more comfortable in a clean and uncluttered environment, which in turn can improve the quality of work.

 4th S Standardize